MBCProject/mbc-markdown/yfaq/README.md

 PRE-ATT&CK is independent of technology and models an adversary's behavior as they attempt to gain access.
 By contrast, MBC captures behaviors associated with malware executable *code*.
 It does not capture human behaviors, even if the behaviors relate to malware.
 (Malware with obfuscated code, which makes analysis difficult, would be captured using the MBC [Executable Code Obfuscation](../anti-static-analysis/executable-code-obfuscation.md) behavior.)

-### ATT&CK defines "tactics" and "techniques."
-Why does MBC define "objectives" and "behaviors" instead? ###

-The cyber adversary behavior and malware analysis realms each have their own vocabulary, and MBC aims to reflect malware analysis common word usage.
-Just as "tactics," "techniques," and "procedures" (TTPs) are considered when discussing advanced persistent threats (APTs), "objectives" and "behaviors" are commonly considered when analyzing malware.

 ### ATT&CK is organized by the Enterprise and Mobile technology domains.
 Why isn't MBC? ###